 Yemen Conflict Observatory

-As the country’s complex conflict landscape continues to evolve, and with the prospect of a political settlement on the horizon, ACLED and the Yemen Data Project have partnered to establish the Yemen Conflict Observatory (YCO), a new platform offering an array of analytical tools and products to help users stay up-to-date with the latest developments.
+As the country’s complex conflict landscape continues to evolve, and with the prospect of a political settlement on the horizon, ACLED has established the Yemen Conflict Observatory (YCO), a new platform offering an array of analytical tools and products to help users stay up-to-date with the latest developments.
 The YCO is a living hub that combines data-driven analysis with robust qualitative assessments of political violence and disorder to enable greater awareness of how the status quo is shifting, complemented by providing a deeper contextual understanding of the conflict environment.

 Background